b00dle/example-python-server/README.md

 # Example Python Server

-This is a HTTP ReST Server providing remote access to example data.
+This is a HTTP Server providing remote access to example data using a ReST API.
 It is implemented as a python3 flask server using connexion to define the api interface (and swagger doc page) and sqlalchemy as a database ORM.
+Additionally, flask routes have been added to illustrate how to to render and server web templates.
+The implementation supports html & javascript file separation and loading csv data from javascript.

 ## Setup